Larry Klayman

-Larry Elliot Klayman (born July 20, 1951) is an American attorney, right-wing activist, and former U.S. Justice Department prosecutor.
+Larry Elliot Klayman (born July 20, 1951) is a suspended American attorney, right-wing activist, and former U.S. Justice Department prosecutor.
 He founded both Judicial Watch and Freedom Watch.

 In addition to his numerous lawsuits against the Clinton administration, which led him to be called a "Clinton nemesis," Klayman has filed a number of lawsuits against political figures and governmental agencies.
 Klayman's goal in initiating the lawsuits is often to obtain information through the discovery process, rather than to win the lawsuit.
 Most cases brought by either Judicial Watch or Klayman himself have failed.

-Critics have described him as a "gadfly" and "a racist, a frivolous litigator and a conspiracy theorist".
-His litigation tactics have led to criticism and to sanctions from legal authorities including a ban from appearing in two courtrooms and suspensions for one of his law licenses.
+Critics have described him as a "gadfly" and "a racist, a frivolous litigator and a conspiracy theorist" while Klayman describes himself as a "modern-day John Adams in a fight for justice."
+His litigation tactics have led to criticism and to sanctions from legal authorities including a ban from appearing in two courtrooms and suspensions of his law licenses.

 Education and career

 Larry Klayman was born in Philadelphia.
 He was born to Jewish parents and identifies himself as a messianic Jew.
+Despite this, he has also made statements denouncing what he calls the "Marxian Jewish left."
 He graduated from Harriton High School in 1969 and with honors from Duke University with a B.A. in political science and French literature in 1974.
 He received his J.D. from Emory University Law School in 1977.

 Klayman founded Judicial Watch in 1994.
 During his tenure, Judicial Watch filed several lawsuits against Bill Clinton and the Clinton administration.
 Klayman left Judicial Watch to pursue political office.
 In 2004, Klayman ran for the US Senate from Florida but lost the Republican Party primary, finishing seventh out of eight candidates.
 After his run for the Senate, Klayman formed Freedom Watch.
 He says the name originated from an episode of The West Wing in which he was caricatured as "Larry Claypool".

 In 2021, Klayman hosted the "Third Continental Congress," at which conservative activists aired their grievances with the federal government.
 Klayman is the author of three books and wrote periodic columns for conservative websites such as WorldNetDaily.